Yan Fuqing: Return to China

-World War II, Japanese Occupation, and the Start of Communist China
+Second Sino-Japanese War and Chinese Communist Revolution

 In the summer of 1937, as the Shanghai Medical College expanded its staff, student body, and scope of education and medical practice, the Japanese invaded China.
 Soon after the Marco Polo Bridge Incident, Shanghai was quickly militarized and the Battle of Shanghai was launched.
 During this time, Yen was appointed Chairman of a medical response coalition to treat wounded soldiers.

 During their assault on the city, the Japanese attacked civilians and medical personnel alike.
-On August 23, Japanese soldiers attacked one of several medical auxiliary groups and shot 5 doctors and nurses on their knees at point blank range.
-When Shanghai officially fell to the Japanese in early November 1937, Yen and the staff of the Sun Yatsen Hospital rushed to evacuate the staff, patients, and the equipment of the hospital.
+On August 23, Japanese soldiers attacked one of several medical auxiliary groups and shot five doctors and nurses on their knees at point blank range.
+When Shanghai officially fell to the Japanese in early November 1937, Yen and the staff of the Sun Yatsen Hospital rushed to evacuate the staff, patients, and equipment of the hospital.
 Yen and his teams retreated inland to Chongqing with other Chinese civilians and government officials.
 At this time, he was appointed the Minister of Public Health.

 Thousands of other Chinese citizens flooded into the region at the same time.
 Many focused on similar infrastructure and other mobilization efforts, both with respect to both domestic improvement and wartime support.
 As both a doctor and in his capacity as Public Health Minister, Yen was concerned with the high rates of disease and dismal living conditions of many citizens, particularly laborers.
 To address this issue, Yen worked with the central government to set up 72 medical rescue stations along regional highways as part of an emergency medical network.
 After the Japanese war and occupation, these were subsequently converted to full hospitals and served as foundations for the area's public medical infrastructure.